Arts centres as creative enterprises

 She is Advisory Board Chair of MyWorld, co-founder of the Livesey Exchange and co-founder of Black Excellence Global Network.

-Imwen is joining us 8.30am on Thursday 5 June 2025.
+Imwen joined us on Thursday 5 June 2025.

 John Knell